 Standard Concert Programme Biography

 Ryan Noakes was born in 1979 in Kamloops, British Columbia, where he grew up thinking life was a musical with his parents constantly playing and singing along with records.
 An accomplished singer, he has been a member of numerous choirs and vocal ensembles and performed in several musical theatre productions.
 Ryan received his BMus in composition from the University of Victoria in 2008.
 At UVic he was a two-time recipient of the Murray Adaskin Prize in Music Composition.
 Ryan also helped to establish two new vocal ensembles at the university.
 After graduating from UVic, he was instrumental in the creation of the Vancouver Island Chamber Choir; as a founding member, manager, and composer-in-residence.
 In 2010 Ryan relocated to Vancouver and received his MMus in composition from the University of British Columbia in 2012.
 He has recently returned to his home town of Kamloops.

-Canadian musician and composer Ryan Noakes was born in Kamloops, British Columbia in 1979.
+Canadian composer and musician Ryan Noakes was born in Kamloops, British Columbia in 1979.
 Ryan grew up thinking life was a musical with his parents constantly playing and singing along with records.
 He started playing the trumpet in the school band at age 11, and played all through high school in the Senior Concert Band and Stage Band.
 He also sang in the Jazz and Concert Choirs, and performed both vocally and instrumentally with the Jazz Combo.
 All of which helped to cement his deep love of music.

 Ryan is an accomplished singer, and has been a member of numerous choirs and vocal ensembles.
 He has performed in several musical theatre productions, won the 1st Place Novice Quartet Award at a Barbershop Quartet contest (with 4 Ryme Sake), and formed the highly successful comedy a cappella quartet SARV.